benkoppe/bear-trak-backend/README.md

 - Run Coolify's server connection setup on your server
 - Create two `Docker Compose` resources -- one for the go-server, one for the otp instance.
 Set base folders accordingly.
+  - On Coolify, set the Docker build command for both resources to `docker compose pull` to ensure that images are pulled, not built.
 - In the resource for `go-server`, set the following env variable:

 | Name                         | Description                  | Example value |